By: Ben Richardson Last updated: November 29th, 2021

-This new feature means you can ask a question about your data in plain English and have Power BI build the visual to answer your question for you.
+This new feature (introduced in 2019) means you can ask a question about your data in plain English and have Power BI build the visual to answer your question for you.

 Once you get used to it, this can be a really fast way to try out new reports and ways to look at your data.